Expanding the pool of eligible voters in

 4. Go Into the Community

-Finally, especially if you have a smaller membership or client base, you may also want to think about having your volunteers reach out into the community to register other low income, homeless or underrepresented people.
+Finally, especially if you have a smaller membership or client base, you may also want to think about having your volunteers reach out into the community to register other low-income renters, people experiencing homelessness, or members of other underrepresented groups.
 Consider staffing voter registration and information tables at community events.
 Also, make sure to promote your voter registration efforts through your website and other social media platforms.
 And do not forget to make sure everyone on the staff and board is registered!

 It is crucial to have a plan for how you will keep a record of who you have registered to vote—as well as who is already registered—so that you will be able to contact these people as part of your mobilization activities.
 You will be able to compile a list of which of your residents are already registered from the voter rolls you acquire from your local Board of Elections.